jsmanrique/grimoirelab-infra-provision/gcp/README.md

 terraform init
 ```

-4. Let's create your first droplet.
+4. Let's create your first GCP COS Virtual Machine.
 It will read both your `terraform.tfvars` and `provision.tf` files.
 ```
 terraform apply -var name=<GIVE_IT_A_NAME>
 ```